 Walnut wood can either be a light or dark brown color.
 In addition, there are tones of grey and red often visible.
 The structure is characterized by straight lines that are frequently alternated with curls, rings and corners.
 Darker strips also occur with regularity.

-Zebra wood is recognizable by the light brown color with a structure of dark brown lines that are clearly visible.
+Zebra wood is recognisable by the light brown color with a structure of dark brown lines that are clearly visible.
 The structure represents the print of a zebra, containing straight lines that are frequently alternated with unique turns and slight curving.